MorphiNet: A Graph Subdivision Network for Adaptive Bi-ventricle Surface Reconstruction: Abstract

 \section{Abstract}

-Cardiac Magnetic Resonance (CMR) imaging is widely used for heart modelling and digital twin computational analysis due to its ability to visualize soft tissues and capture dynamic functions.
-However, the anisotropic nature of CMR images, characterized by large inter-slice distances and misalignments from cardiac motion, poses significant challenges to accurate model reconstruction.
+Cardiac Magnetic Resonance (CMR) imaging is widely used for heart model reconstruction and digital twin computational analysis because of its ability to visualize soft tissues and capture dynamic functions.
+However, CMR images have an anisotropic nature, characterized by large inter-slice distances and misalignments from cardiac motion.
 These limitations result in data loss and measurement inaccuracies, hindering the capture of detailed anatomical structures.
-This study introduces MorphiNet, a novel network that enhances heart model reconstruction by leveraging high-resolution Computer Tomography (CT) images, unpaired with CMR images, to learn heart anatomy.
-MorphiNet encodes anatomical structures as gradient fields, transforming template meshes into patient-specific geometries.
-A multi-layer graph subdivision network refines these geometries while maintaining dense point correspondence.
-The proposed method achieves high anatomy fidelity, demonstrating approximately 40\% higher Dice scores, half the Hausdorff distance, and around 3 mm average surface error compared to state-of-the-art methods.
-MorphiNet delivers superior results with greater inference efficiency.
-This approach represents a significant advancement in addressing the challenges of CMR-based heart model reconstruction, potentially improving digital twin computational analyses of cardiac structure and functions.
+In this work, we introduce MorphiNet, a novel network that reproduces heart anatomy learned from high-resolution Computed Tomography (CT) images, unpaired with CMR images.
+MorphiNet encodes the anatomical structure as gradient fields, deforming template meshes into patient-specific geometries.
+A multilayer graph subdivision network refines these geometries while maintaining a dense point correspondence, suitable for computational analysis.
+MorphiNet achieved state-of-the-art bi-ventricular myocardium reconstruction on CMR patients with tetralogy of Fallot with 0.3 higher Dice score and 2.6 lower Hausdorff distance compared to the best existing template-based methods.
+While matching the anatomical fidelity of comparable neural implicit function methods, MorphiNet delivered 50$\times$ faster inference.
+Cross-dataset validation on the Automated Cardiac Diagnosis Challenge confirmed robust generalization, achieving a 0.7 Dice score with 30\% improvement over previous template-based approaches.
+We validate our anatomical learning approach through the successful restoration of missing cardiac structures and demonstrate significant improvement over standard Loop subdivision.
+Motion tracking experiments further confirm MorphiNet's capability for cardiac function analysis, including accurate ejection fraction calculation that correctly identifies myocardial dysfunction in tetralogy of Fallot patients.
+Code and checkpoints are available at \url{https://github.com/MalikTeng/MorphiNetV2}.